-As I’ve counseled and coached clients over the past 25 years either individually or as a couple, my professional experience has consistently proven many times over that a betrayal of trust in an intimate relationship is amongst the most painful of ways that it ends.
-Confidential sessions are available by secure, encrypted video-conferencing worldwide and locally in Durango, Colorado.
+As I’ve counseled and coached clients and ministered to people over the past 28 years either individually or as a couple, my professional experience has consistently proven many times over that a betrayal of trust in an intimate relationship is among the most painful of ways that it ends.
+Confidential sessions are available by secure, encrypted video-conferencing worldwide and locally in Littleton, Colorado, near Denver, Colorado.

 Loving, healthy relationships and marriages require trust to succeed.
 Building that trust is the very first step in building a lasting relationship.
 It is the necessary and solid foundation upon which the relationship is built.
 The making and keeping of agreements and boundaries in your relationship is absolutely critical to establishing and maintaining the trust between you and your partner.
 It’s how you are able to function with ease in your day to day life without fear, suspicion and worry.
 Being able to relax into the love between you and your partner and continue to build upon it is essential to the well-being of both of you.
 Both you and your partner may bring trust issues into your relationship.
 However, if you create trust in your relationship you will find healing for those issues from the past.